 Where there are business combinations involving entities that are ultimately controlled by the same ultimate parent (i.e., Controlling Shareholders) before and after the business combination and that the control is not transitory ("business combinations under common control"), the Parent Company accounts for such business combinations in accordance with the guidance provided by the Philippine Interpretations Committee Q&A (PIC Q&A) No. 2011-02, PFRS 3.2 - Common Control Business Combinations.
 The purchase method of accounting is used, if the transaction was deemed to have substance from the perspective of the reporting entity.
-In determining whether the business combination and the involvement of parties other than the combining entities such as the non-controlling interest shall be considered.
+In determining whether the business combination has substance, factors such as the underlying purpose of the business combination and the involvement of parties other than the combining entities such as the non-controlling interest shall be considered.
 In cases where the transaction has no commercial substance, the business combination is accounted for using the pooling of interests method.